Search Free St. Clair County Records: Court, Divorce, Arrests & More

 The results of the search follow the same pattern as the criminal cases search: users first find a list of names or cases that meet the criteria of the search.
 At that point, they can click on whatever name or case they’re interested in to be taken to another page containing all the information about that individual.

 Vital records, such as birth and death certificates, aren’t considered public records in Illinois but third-party providers may still be able to offer information as they scour the web.
-To obtain this information through government agencies, you must be an authorized individual (the subject or a close relative or legal representative).

 Marriage and divorce records are also vital records, and can be found via the Clerk of Court’s Office.